airayzing/Help-Docs-v2/m1Bot-resource-center/how-m1Bot-works/bot-management/3rd-party-apps-integrations/chakra-crm-integration-with-m1bot_1.md

 * **Subscription Requirement**: Ensure you have the proper subscription for the 3rd party to use the APIs.
 * **Further Assistance**: Contact our support team if you need additional help or encounter any issues during the integration process.

-For further assistance, please contact [support team](mailto:support@example.com).
+For further assistance, please contact [support team](mailto:m1bot.support@mark1.ai).

 Use case

-Using this Integration you can send you leads details such as Name, email, phone to the Groove CRM
+Using this Integration you can send you leads details such as Name, email, phone to the Chakra CRM

 Pre-requisite